Coleman Shelton: Los Angeles Rams (first stint)

 Shelton was signed by the Los Angeles Rams on September 2, 2019.
 Coleman made his NFL debut on September 22, 2019 against the Cleveland Browns.
 Shelton played in 11 games during the 2019 season.
 After the season the Rams tendered Shelton to a one-year contract as an exclusive-rights free agent.
 He signed the tender on April 27, 2020.
 Shelton played in 15 regular season games and both of the Rams' postseason games during the 2020 season, appearing exclusively on special teams.
 He was given another exclusive-rights tender by the Rams on March 4, 2021.
 He signed the tender on April 7.

 Shelton saw his first extended playing time in Week 12 of the 2021 season, playing 67 snaps at center after starter Brian Allen suffered a knee injury during the Rams' first offensive snap in a 37–7 win over the Jacksonville Jaguars.
 He made his first career start the following game against the Cardinals.
 Shelton played in all 17 regular season with two starts during the 2021 season and also played in all four of the Rams' postseason games, including the team's 23–20 win over the Cincinnati Bengals in Super Bowl LVI.

 On March 14, 2022, Shelton signed a two-year contract extension with the Rams.
-He won the starting Center position and started for six games before suffering a high ankle sprain against the 49ers.
+He won the starting center position and started for six games before suffering a high ankle sprain against the 49ers.
 He was placed on injured reserve on October 8, 2022.
 He was designated to return from injured reserve on November 9, 2022.
-He was activated from injured reserve three days later and started at Center for all remaining regular season games.
+He was activated from injured reserve three days later and started at center for all remaining regular season games.

 On March 15, 2023, Shelton re-signed with the Rams.
-Shelton started as Center in all 17 regular season games, including the Rams playoff game against the Detroit Lions.
+Shelton started at center in all 17 regular season games, including the Rams playoff game against the Detroit Lions.